David-Desmaisons/ComponentFixture/README.md

 ### Testing a component you creates
-  - Explore Interactively a component you are willing to use in your application.
-  - Understand by example what the props role.
+  - Create an example usage of your component that will update automatically
+  - Interact with the component while you create it.
+  - Easily identify bugs

 ## Next steps